dqops/dqo/docs/categories-of-data-quality-checks/how-to-detect-accuracy-data-quality-issues.md

 ---
-title: How to detect data accuracy issues
+title: How to Detect Data Accuracy Issues?
+Examples and Best Practices
 ---
-# How to detect data accuracy issues
+# How to Detect Data Accuracy Issues?
+Examples and Best Practices
-Data accuracy checks in DQOps compare an aggregated value in a tested table to the same aggregated value in a reference table.
+Data accuracy checks compare an aggregated value in a tested table to the same aggregated value in a reference table to detect differences.

 The accuracy checks in DQOps are configured in the `accuracy` category of data quality checks.